-The latest development in terms of patent protection concerns provisional patent applications, which mainly aim at securing the priority of the application, postponing the submission of all the formal elements of a normal patent application for a period of up to 12 months.

-These applications allow the respective applicants to assess, over that period, whether it is justified to convert the provisional patent application into a definitive patent application.
+The latest development regarding patent protection is the creation of the provisional patent application, the main aim of which is to secure the priority of the application, and which postpones the submission of all the formal elements of a normal patent application for up to 12 months.
+Over that period the applicant can assess whether it is justified to convert the provisional patent application into a definitive patent application.

-As regards the enforcement of industrial property rights, special attention must be given to Law No. 62/2011 of 12 December 2011, which came into force on 19 December 2011, establishing a legal system for the settlement of disputes arising from industrial property rights whenever reference medicinal products and generic drugs are involved.
+As regards the enforcement of industrial property rights, special attention must be given to Law No. 62/2011 of 12 December 2011, which came into force on 19 December 2011, establishing a legal system for the settlement of disputes over industrial property rights involving reference medicinal products and generic drugs.

-In accordance with the said law, disputes arising from the claiming of property rights, including injunction proceedings relating to reference medicinal products and generic drugs, irrespective of whether they involve process, product or use patents or supplementary protection certificates, are subject to institutionalised or non-institutionalised mandatory arbitration.
+In accordance with this Law, disputes arising from the claiming of property rights, including injunction proceedings relating to reference medicinal products and generic drugs, irrespective of whether they involve process, product or use patents or supplementary protection certificates, are subject to institutionalised or non-institutionalised mandatory arbitration.

-This new system raises a number of serious doubts as to the scope and interpretation thereof, also raising questions as to its unconstitutionality, namely as regards the amendments to the Medicines Act.
+This new system raises a number of serious doubts as to its scope and the interpretation thereof; it also raises questions about its constitutionality, namely regarding the amendments to the Medicines Act (see Section IV, infra).